isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

-   If clients include domain names in the Host Name option and the administrator wants these preserved, they need to make sure that the dot, ".", is considered a valid character by the ``hostname-char-set`` expression, such as this: `"[^A-Za-z0-9.-]"`.
+   If clients include domain names in the Host Name option and the administrator wants these preserved, they need to make sure that the dot, ".", is considered a valid character by the ``hostname-char-set`` expression, such as this: "[^A-Za-z0-9.-]".
 This does not affect dots in FQDN Option values.
 When scrubbing FQDNs, dots are treated as delimiters and used to separate the option value into individual domain labels that are scrubbed and then re-assembled.

-   If clients are sending values that differ only by characters considered as invalid by the hostname-char-set, be aware that scrubbing them will yield identical values.
+   If clients are sending values that differ only by characters considered as invalid by the ``hostname-char-set``, be aware that scrubbing them will yield identical values.
 In such cases, DDNS conflict rules will permit only one of them to register the name.